FlyingMatrix/llm/README.md

 # LLM
-Large language model scripts and applications
+A collection of scripts and applications built with large language models (LLMs)

 ![Screenshot](./assets/ai_chatbot.png)